Leila Nazgül Seiitbek

-Leila Nazgül Seiitbek (Kyrgyz: Лейла Назгуль Сейитбек, born 8 March 1979 in Bishkek, Kyrgyz Republic) is a prominent human rights activist and lawyer from Kyrgyzstan known for her advocacy work in Central Asia: Kazakhstan, Kyrgyzstan, Uzbekistan, Tajikistan and Turkmenistan.
+Leila Nazgül Seiitbek (Kyrgyz: Лейла Назгуль Сейитбек, born 8 March 1979 in Bishkek, Kyrgyz Republic) is a prominent human rights activist and a lawyer from Kyrgyzstan known for her advocacy work in Central Asia: Kazakhstan, Kyrgyzstan, Uzbekistan, Tajikistan and Turkmenistan.
+She is a human rights defender, legal researcher, and civil society leader specializing in kleptocracy and corruption, political repression, torture, and transnational persecution in Central Asia.
 She was a member and international advocacy manager of the Association for Human Rights in Central Asia from 2009 to 2020.
-She is currently the chairwoman and founder of the Vienna-based Freedom for Eurasia nonprofit.
+She is currently the chairperson and founder of the Vienna-based Freedom for Eurasia nonprofit, where she leads investigative documentation, legal analysis, and international advocacy on behalf of political prisoners, journalists, and activists at risk.

+Her work engages international accountability mechanisms, including UN special procedures, treaty bodies, and regional institutions, and supports strategic litigation and asylum cases involving victims of state persecution.
+Seiitbek regularly collaborates with international human rights organizations, investigative journalists, and policy actors to expose systemic abuses and kleptocratic governance structures.

+She is a frequent commentator and author on human rights violations in Eurasia and advocates for victim-centered accountability, protection of civic space, and international responsibility in responding to authoritarian repression.